 What is an eating disorder?

 Eating disorders are clinically diagnosed mental health disorders that drastically affect every aspect of a person’s life.
-Preoccupation with food, weight, body shape and size is so severe that it manifests in risky behaviors such as food restriction (as with anorexia nervosa), binging and purging (as with bulimia nervosa), an obsession with eating only “healthy” food (as with orthorexia nervosa) or eating large amounts of food past the point of fullness in one sitting without purging (as with binge eating disorder).
+Preoccupation with food, weight, body shape and size is so severe that it manifests in risky behaviors such as food restriction (as with anorexia nervosa), binging and purging (as with bulimia nervosa) or eating large amounts of food past the point of fullness in one sitting without purging (as with binge eating disorder).

 People who avoid certain food groups altogether due to texture, taste, smell or certain ingredients may be diagnosed with avoidant/restrictive food intake disorder (ARFID).
 Individuals who do not fit the criteria in every category for other eating disorders but display detrimental symptoms like negative body image, extreme fear around gaining weight and habits from multiple categories of eating disorders may experience other specified feeding and eating disorder (OSFED).
 Eating disorders are serious conditions and must be treated as such.